| Site

 NAMI says that mentally disturbed people are being inappropriately locked

-into prisons, and these are folks who should instead be getting "help"
+into prisons, and these are folks who should instead be getting

 instead of simply incarceration.